 The flooding and damage has destroyed homes and infrastructure, displaced thousands of people and the humanitarian needs are enormous.

 We have emergency response teams on the ground in all three countries.
-In recent days, assessments have been carried out and we are now undertaking medical activities and responding to humanitarian needs, including providing non-medical items such as buckets and soap, and ensuring safe water and sanitation.
+We are undertaking medical activities and responding to humanitarian needs, including providing non-medical items such as buckets and soap, and ensuring safe water and sanitation.

 Situation - Beira and surrounds

-- Ninety percent of the area around Beira has been damaged, with roads, electricity and communications having been cut off.
+- Ninety percent of the area around Beira was damaged, with roads, electricity and communications having been cut off.

-- Buildings have been submerged and severely damaged; many people are staying with family or friends or in transit centres because their homes are uninhabitable.
+- Buildings were submerged and severely damaged; many people are staying with family or friends or in transit centres because their homes are uninhabitable.

-- Healthcare infrastructure has been damaged, including the hospital; our staff have not yet seen a health centre that is undamaged and fully functional.
+- Healthcare infrastructure was damaged, including the hospital; our staff have not yet seen a health centre that is undamaged and fully functional.